reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

     @Test
     public void deserializeUserSummaryViewTest() throws JsonProcessingException {
-        // DEFAULT_VIEW_INCLUSION is disabled - Fields not annotated with @JsonView are not present
-        // Deserializes only the fields present in the view final ObjectMapper objectMapper = new ObjectMapper();
+        final ObjectMapper objectMapper = new ObjectMapper();
         objectMapper.configure(MapperFeature.DEFAULT_VIEW_INCLUSION, false);
         final UserData deserializedValue = objectMapper